-Space PIM: Waveform and/or platform components that are specialized from the SWRadio PIM, device agnostic, and are space domain specific.
+Space PIM: Waveform and/or platform components that are specialized from the SWRadio PIM, device agnostic, and space domain specific.

 Space PSM: This is the transformation of the PIM portions (SWRadio and Space) to a specific platform (including specified development languages, middleware, and physical devices).

-The objective of this RFP is to allocate capabilities, identified in the STI response (and like documents) to one of these three categories, and subsequently define the PIM interfaces, definitions, connections, etc., and the PSM transformation for STI, and STI-like missions.
+The objective of this RFP is to allocate capabilities, identified in the STI submission (and like documents), to one of these three categories and then to define the PIM interfaces, definitions, connections, etc., and the PSM transformation for STI, and STI-like missions.

 It is important to note that much of this STI RFP draws upon the STRS Open Architecture Standard [STRS] for requirements definition of space-based radio systems.
-Submitters shall provide responses that not only respond to STRS specific requirements, but also consider the general space domain requirements in other similar agencies, both local or international.

-Examples of benefits provided by this profile are as follows:

-Provide flexibility with broad application through adaptability and evolution to many space mission types from 2015 to 2030 and beyond (scalability and flexibility).

-Increase the reliability and decrease the development time and cost of deployed SDR capabilities.

-Leverage existing or developing standards, resources, and experience.

-Enable waveform portability and reusability between compliant SDR platforms.

-Leverage software and firmware design and implementation processes and tools to lower risk and increase reliability.

-Accommodate technology advances with minimal rework (extensibility).

-Be adaptable to evolving requirements (adaptability).

-Allow software modification later in development cycle or post-deployment.

-Enable cognitive radio concepts.

-Allow vendors to work on different parts of the radio at once.

-Ensure updates to one part do not affect the other parts of the radio.

-Promote solutions from multiple vendors and vendor independence.

-Be interoperable with existing radios.

 Relationship to other OMG Specifications and activities

 Relationship to OMG specifications